knadh/koanf/providers/rclone/README.md

 name> godrive1
 ```

-3. Put the file koanf/mock/mock.json in the root directory
+3. Put the file koanf/mock/mock.json to the root directory
 of your Google Drive storage.
 4. Make sure that your configuration works.
 For example,
 run this command: